-A Euro Private Placement (Euro PP) is a medium or long-term financing transaction between a listed or unlisted company and a limited number of institutional investors, based on deal-specific documentation negotiated between the borrower and the investors, generally with the participation of an arranger.
+A Euro Private Placement (“Euro PP”) is a medium or long-term financing transaction between a company and a limited number of institutional investors, based on a deal-specific documentation negotiated between the borrower and the investors, usually with the participation of an arranger.

-" which is designed to standardize the best practices of the financial intermediaries acting as arrangers in Euro PP transactions.
-With this Code, AMAFI wishes to underline the key role played by an arranger in ensuring a smooth and successful Euro PP transaction.
-The Paris marketplace’s leading arrangers have already undertaken to apply the AMAFI Code.
-A list of these financial intermediaries, available at www.amafi.fr
+In addition to the work conducted by the Euro PP Committee, the Association française des marchés financiers (AMAFI) published on 13 January 2016, a "Code of best practice for Euro PP arrangers" which is designed to standardize the best practices for financial intermediaries acting as arrangers in Euro PP transactions.
+With this Code, the AMAFI underlines the key role played by arrangers in ensuring a smooth and successful conduct of Euro PP transactions.
+The Paris leading arrangers have already undertaken to apply the AMAFI Code.
+A list of such financial intermediaries, available at www.amafi.fr

-, will be updated periodically.
+, is updated periodically.

-on the Euro Private Placement (Euro PP) market: What is a Euro Private Placement (Euro PP)?
-Who are the members of the Euro PP Working Group?
-What is the Euro Private Placements (Euro PP) Charter?
-Where can I find a Euro PP model contract?
-Are the Euro PP model contracts tailored to my situation?
-How does the representation of investors work under French law?
-What is a masse?
-Should I get my Euro PP listed?
+The Euro PP Committee set up a working group dedicated to the legal and regulatory environment of Euro PPs, composed of representatives of borrowers, intermediaries and investors and co-headed by Hubert de Vauplane (Kramer Levin), Hubert du Vignaux (Gide) and Marc-Etienne Sébire (CMS Francis Lefebvre Avocats), which answered in march 2016 to "Frequently Asked Questions" on the Euro PP (Euro Private Placement) market: What is a Euro PP (Euro Private Placement)?
+What is the timetable of a Euro PP transaction?
+Who are the members of the Euro PP Committee?
+What is the Euro PP Charter?
+Where can I find the Euro PP model form documentation?
+Are the Euro PP model form contracts tailored to my situation?
+How is the representation of investors organized under French law?
+What is a “masse”?
+Should I apply for a listing of my Euro PP?
 Which law should govern my Euro PP transaction?
-What is done in case of insolvency of the borrower?
+What are the consequences in the event of an insolvency of the borrower?
+Click here >>

-In January 2016, the Euro PP Committee decided to set up a Working Group on Financial Analysis and Credit Risk Governance issues.
-This work has mobilized nearly a hundred professionals, who brought their experience and shared their historical and prospective vision of the Euro PP market.
+In January 2016, the Euro PP Committee decided to establish a Working Group on Financial Analysis and Credit Risk Governance issues.
+This work has mobilized nearly a hundred professionals, who shared their experience and their historical and prospective vision of the Euro PP market.
 This document is intended to be upgradable and may be completed in the future.
+Download the guide >>